-Election is God's eternal choice of some persons unto everlasting life not because of foreseen merit in them, but of His mere mercy in Christ-in consequence of which choice they are called invite of His mere mercy in Christ-in consequence of which choice they are called, justified and glorified.
+Election is God's eternal choice of some persons unto everlasting life not cause of foreseen merit in them.
+It is consequence because of foreseen merit in them, but of His mere mercy in Christ-in consequence of which choice they are called in the second of which choice they are called, justified and glorified.